Golf: PGA Tour sues LIV Golf's Saudi backers in New York

-NEW YORK - The US PGA Tour is suing Saudi Arabia’s Public Investment Fund and its governor Yasir Othman Al-Rumayyan in the latest legal salvo against the Saudi-backed LIV Golf Series.
+NEW YORK – The US PGA Tour is suing Saudi Arabia’s Public Investment Fund (PIF) and its governor Yasir Othman Al-Rumayyan in the latest legal salvo against the Saudi-backed LIV Golf series.

 The complaint was filed under seal in US District Court for the Southern District of New York on Thursday, according to court records.

-ESPN, citing unnamed sources, reported on Friday that the lawsuit seeks to have a court compel Al-Rumayyan and the PIF to provide evidence in an ongoing lawsuit in California involving the warring golf circuits.
+ESPN, citing unnamed sources, reported on Friday that the lawsuit seeks to have a court to force Al-Rumayyan and the PIF to provide evidence in an ongoing lawsuit in California involving the warring golf circuits.

 The sports website said the suit seeks a motion to compel that would require the PIF to release documents to PGA Tour lawyers through the legal discovery process.

-The sovereign wealth fund of Saudi Arabia, PIF created a division called Golf Saudi which has backed a number of events in the sport before the creation of LIV.
+PIF, the sovereign wealth fund of Saudi Arabia, created a division called Golf Saudi which has backed a number of events in the sport before the creation of LIV Golf.

+The LIV Golf series kicked off in June and seven tournaments have been played in England, the US, Thailand and Saudi Arabia.
+Its season finale, a team championship, is set for next week at Trump Doral in Miami.

-PIF are also majority owners of Premier League club Newcastle United after completing a takeover last year.
+PIF are also majority owners of Premier League club Newcastle United after completing a takeover in 2021.

 The suit also requires Al-Rumayyan, who is also chairman of Newcastle and the Saudi Aramco oil company, to give sworn testimony.

-The launch this year of LIV Golf, which has lured some top players with record purses, has polarized golf and drawn a swift response from the established US PGA and DP World Tours.
+The launch in 2022 of LIV Golf, which has lured some top players – including several Major champions – with record purses, has polarised golf and drawn a swift response from the established US PGA and DP World Tours.

-The US PGA Tour has banned more than 30 players who have teed off in one of LIV’s 48-man, 54-hole tournaments, a move that prompted 11 LIV Golf players to file an anti-trust lawsuit against the PGA Tour in August.
+The US PGA Tour has banned more than 30 players who have teed off in one of LIV Golf’s 48-man, 54-hole tournaments, a move that prompted 11 LIV Golf players to file an anti-trust lawsuit against the PGA Tour in August.

 In September, the PGA Tour filed a countersuit against LIV Golf, accusing it of interfering with its contracts with players.